 Get-rich-quick schemes are everywhere you turn.
 These days, most of them take the form of some sort of internet advertisement where self-professed experts are touting their product or system that will help you get rich quickly.
+But there is no magic bullet for getting rich.

 Tell you what.
 I’ll make you a deal you cannot refuse.
 I will tell you right here, right now, for free, how to get rich!